Advice to Business People Joining Nonprofit Boards

-It’s not unusual for business people to comment on the pace of decision-making that occurs at many nonprofits.
+It’s not unusual for business people to comment on the pace of decision-making at many nonprofits.
 Change may happen more slowly than they are used to.

 Because nonprofits are accountable to their community for doing good, stakeholders (like consumers, funders, politicians) expect to have some say in their functioning.
-If your nonprofit depends on public generosity for a sizeable portion of its revenue base, you need to ensure that your constituents understand and support the actions you take, or you put at risk their goodwill and continued financial support.
+If your nonprofit depends on public generosity for a sizeable portion of its revenue base, you need to ensure that your constituents understand and support the actions you take.
+Not doing so puts at risk their goodwill and continued financial support.

 Decisions and actions both big and small often rely on volunteers.